Lionsberg/lionsberg-wiki/Lionsberg Community Information/Groups/Education/Conversational Literacy.md

 # Conversational Literacy
 As I understand it, please correct my errors, conversational literacy in a group allows it to accomplish more with more delight and less effort.

-Along side [[Collective Intelligence]], it's really two facets of the same thing.
+Along side [[Collective Intelligence]], we have two facets of the same thing.

 In simplest terms, it's just an **etiquette**.
 Still, it's a big ask.
 When to talk and when to go quiet.
 How to listen.
 Be respectful.
 Stay relevant.